19 of the most beautiful villages in Italy

 Known as Italy’s “Little Jerusalem,” Pitigliano rises out of volcanic rock, a village founded by the Etruscans that once had a thriving Jewish community.
 A walk through the Jewish quarter is a must, as well as a trip to the Orsini Palace and Museum.

 This medieval town set at the base of Mount Ingino is a short gondola ride from the peak, home to the Basilica di Sant’Ubaldo (beware, this birdcage-style open gondola structure is not for the faint of heart).
 Don’t miss the iconic Palazzo dei Consoli and a visit to the ancient Roman Theatre.

 Italy has some seriously stunning villages to visit.
-So whether you’re in the mood for a seaside escape, an olive or wine tasting experience or an adventure in medieval times, Italy has a beautiful village right for your holiday.
+So, whether you’re in the mood for a seaside escape, an olive or wine tasting experience or an adventure in medieval times, Italy has a beautiful village perfect for your holiday.

 Featured photo of Pitigliano courtesy of Andras Jancsik/Getty

 Welcome to The Points Guy!